Department of Geosciences

-The department awards academic honors (Honors, High Honors, Highest Honors) based on a combination of factors, including the overall grade point average (GPA), departmental GPA, junior research papers, and senior thesis.
+The department awards academic honors (Honors, High Honors, Highest Honors) based on a combination of factors, including the overall grade point average (GPA), departmental GPA, the relevance and degree of difficulty of course load, junior research papers, and senior thesis.
 If the student has taken more than the required courses, then the courses with the highest grades that satisfy the concentration and breadth requirements are used in the calculation.
 For the senior thesis and junior research papers, the assigned grades will be used.
-In addition to grades, dedication to research, academic participation, and the overall impressions made by the student on the faculty are taken into consideration in the honors calculation.
+In addition to grades, dedication to research, academic participation, and the overall impressions the student has made on the faculty are taken into consideration in the honors calculation.
 To ensure that the quality of honors remains consistent from year to year, the faculty compares student achievements with those from previous years.

 Preparation for Graduate Study

 Specialization in any one of the Earth sciences today requires graduate study.
-Students interested in pursuing graduate studies in any of the tracks are encouraged to take advanced chemistry, physics, mathematics, and biology courses.
-More specific information on graduate education can be obtained from the departmental representative or other faculty members.
+Students interested in pursuing graduate studies in any of the specializations are encouraged to take advanced chemistry, physics, mathematics, biology, and computer science courses.
+More specific information on graduate education can be obtained from the director of undergraduate studies or other faculty members.

-Geological Field Camp.
-After their freshman, sophomore or junior year, many of our students enroll in a Geosciences summer field camp (students should consult their faculty adviser in the November before they plan to attend summer field camp).
+After their first year, sophomore, or junior year, many of our students enroll in a geosciences summer field camp (students should consult their faculty adviser in the November before they plan to attend summer field camp).
 Other students choose to work with a faculty member or a graduate student in the field, and may conduct independent research for junior or senior independent research as part of this opportunity.
 Geosciences facilitates student enrollment in these field opportunities by providing financial aid.

-Experience at Sea.
 Students interested in ocean studies can participate in ongoing studies at sea or at the Bermuda Biological Station.
-The department tries to make available opportunities to interested undergraduates, particularly to those electing the OAC and EBG tracks, to participate in an oceanographic cruise at some time during their undergraduate years.
+The department tries to make available opportunities to interested undergraduates to participate in an oceanographic cruise at some time during their undergraduate years.

 Information on other opportunities for field experience is made available annually.
-The student should consult the departmental representative if interested in participating in field programs.
+The student should consult the DUS if interested in participating in field programs.

-Financial Assistance.
-Grants for field work in geology are available through the Tony Conway '36 Memorial Scholarship Fund.
+Grants for fieldwork in geology are available through the Tony Conway '36 Memorial Scholarship Fund.
 Grants for field and museum studies and research in natural history during the summer are available to students of high scholastic standing from the John Boyd '43 Memorial Fund and the Glenn L. Jepsen '27 Fund.
-Grants are available from the Erling Dorf '33 Fund for field work and the field course.
+Grants are available from the Erling Dorf '33 Fund for fieldwork and the field course.
 The Howard T. Vaum Jr. '78 Fund supports studies in geological engineering in a field study program.
-Grants for environmental studies are available from the Princeton Environmental Institute.
-Students wishing assistance from any of these funds should present a proposal (two pages of research description) by February 15 to the departmental representative.
+Grants for environmental studies are available from the High Meadows Environmental Institute.
+Students seeking assistance from any of these funds should present a proposal (two pages of research description) by February 15 to the DUS.